-These book have helped me immensely and without them my understanding of the geology of the places we go wouldn’t be what it is.
-Obviously they lean towards being focused on the western US since these are the places we go on our trips.
+These books have helped me immensely, and without them my understanding of the geology of the places we go wouldn’t be what it is.
+Obviously, they lean towards being focused on the western US, since these are the places we go to on our trips.

-Some of these books are hard to find and out of print so you will need to try finding them at the library, eBay, and other used sellers.
-For more modern titles I have included links to the books on Amazon.
+Some of these books are difficult to find and out of print, so you will need to try finding them at the library, eBay, and other used sellers.
+For more modern titles, I have included links to the books on Amazon.

 I am an Amazon Affiliate and I earn a small commission from qualifying purchases made after clicking one of my links, even if you ultimately choose another product.
 This costs you nothing, but the small commissions earned on referrals supports the ongoing creation of content on this site.
 Thank you for your support.

 Title: The Field Guide to Geology by David Lambert

 Review: This book is a perfect starting point for someone who knows absolutely nothing about geology.
 It covers everything from the basic formation of the earth to geological mapping and everything between.
 Although it covers many topics, it’s important to point out that it merely scratches the surface of these topics.
 I think this book would make for an excellent gift for someone just starting out learning about geology and rocks.